 Simply hit the heart button if you like any given titles.
 It will then be transferred to a notebook which you can email later.

-Readable is one of the great free blogging tools which quickly analyzes your xt for readability.
+Readable is one of the great best free blogging tools which quickly analyzes your text for readability.
 This tool takes your text and analyzes it by giving it a score for the most used readability indicators.
 So, your text is easier to understand.

 Readers really hate to read content with grammatical errors.
 Posts with many grammar errors can make a reader lose interest in reading further.
 They might not even bother reading your future blog posts.
 Therefore, make sure to do grammar checks before publishing your blog.